 Oscillator and clock selector provides the system clock from the on-chip oscillator or an external source.
 Step and direction interface uses a microstep counter and sine table to generate target currents for the coils.
-SPI interface receives commands for configuration or commands that directly set the coil current values.
+SPI interface configures current setting, and chopper and optionally receives commands that directly set the coil current values.
 Multiplexer selects either the output of the sine table or the SPI interface for controlling the current into the motor coils.
 Multipliers scales down the currents to both coils when the currents are greater than those required by the load on the motor or as set by the CS current scale parameter.
 DACs and comparators converts the digital current values to analog signals that are compared with the voltages on the sense resistors.
 Comparator outputs terminate chopper drive phases when target currents are reached.
-Break-before-make and gate drivers ensure non-overlapping pulses, boost drive voltage, and control pulse slope to the gates of the power MOSFETs.
+Break-before-make and gate drivers ensure non-overlapping pulses, boost pulse voltage, and control pulse slope to the gates of the power MOSFETs.
 On-chip voltage regulators provide high-side voltage for P-channel MOSFET gate drivers and supply voltage for on-chip analog and digital circuits.